 Southern Vancouver Island has many beautiful beaches, so you shouldn’t just limit yourself to exploring the beaches around Victoria!

-There are also many beautiful beaches in the Southern Gulf Islands, such as the beaches at Sidney Spit on Sidney Island or Montague Harbour Provincial Park on Galiano Island (here’s my guide for getting to Galiano Island from Victoria).
+If you don’t mind venturing off the coast of Vancouver Island, there are also many beautiful beaches in the Southern Gulf Islands.
+We highly recommend visiting the beach at Sidney Spit on Sidney Island or Montague Harbour Provincial Park on Galiano Island (here’s our guide for getting to Galiano Island from Victoria).

-I highly recommend checking out all of these beautiful beaches.
+We highly recommend checking out all of these beautiful beaches on your trip to Victoria.
 All of these beaches are a lot of fun to explore.
-However, if you prefer sunbathing on the sand, check out my article that lists the best sandy beaches around Victoria.
+However, many of these beaches are rocky.
+If you prefer a sandy beach for sunbathing or swimming, check out our article that covers the best sandy beaches around Victoria.

 For other things to do in Victoria and around Southern Vancouver Island, check out these articles: